re-xandria/acnh-loading-uxr/README.md

 ## Future Work

-- **User Testing**: Conduct further user testing to refine the design.
+- **User Testing**: Conduct usability testing with real participants to get more accurate feedback.
 - **Additional Features**: Explore adding mini-games or additional interactive elements to the loading screen.
 - **Performance Optimization**: Optimize the loading screen for faster loading times.

 ## Acknowledgments

-- Special thanks to all participants who took part in the surveys and usability testing.
 - Inspired by the creative team behind *Animal Crossing: New Horizons*.

 ## License